trumpfheller/trumpfheller.github.io/testing/btt.md

 * Description: Tektronix provides Bluetooth protocol analyzers that are suitable for both Bluetooth Classic and BLE, offering in-depth protocol analysis and troubleshooting tools.
 * Features: Detailed protocol decoding, real-time capture, and advanced analysis capabilities.
 * Website: Tektronix

+---

+### logic Analyzers
+- 16 input channels
+- always connect the ground (black cable)
+- samples data
+  - analog (continous changing values) are waves and digital wave forms are based on voltages (not waves)
+  - transitor technology that has been used (TTL, CMOS, PECL, BICMOS, DTL)

+### Multimeters
+- to measure multiple parameters of an electric circuit like voltage, current, and resistance (voltmeter, ohmmeter, and ammeter).
+- additional properties such as temperature and capacitance.
+-

+---